mariuszgromada/Janet-Utils/README.md

 * !!!!
 Waring - software will override your html files found in the JAVADOC folder and its subfolders.
 * Injecting Google Analytics snippet into JAVADOC html file.
 * Extending page (window) title in JAVADOC documents.
+* Check how it works on my "doc" folders :-)

 # Enjoy :-)
 ### Mariusz Gromada